fischuu/Pipeline-Holoruminant-Meta/README.md

 # First, clone the pipeline into that folder
   git clone git@github.com:fischuu/Pipeline-Holoruminant-Meta.git

-# Setting ENV variable to get downstream code more generic (so, this is the path to where you cloned the pipeline)
+# Setting ENV variable to get downstream code more generic (so, this is the directory to where you cloned the pipeline)
   cd Pipeline-Holoruminant-Meta
   PIPELINEFOLDER=$(pwd)